Classic Yoga

 Introduction

 Katichakrasana (often spelled Kati Chakrasana) is a standing yoga posture.
-It is a part of Shankha Prakshalana, the yogic process of cleansing the intestines.
+Also. it is a part of Shankha Prakshalana, the yogic process of cleansing the intestines.
 Moreover, it is a dynamic yoga exercise.
 It is entirely different from Chakrasana or Wheel Pose.

 Kati Chakrasana Information